Part II

 The Circuit of Complementarity Within

 Beneath the everyday sense of a single, seamless mind lives a quieter truth.
 We perceive through two complementary modes normally braided into one flow.
-In this chapter, we call that partnership the Two Minds Within: specialized ways of meeting the world whose constant conversation creates our felt wholeness.
+Call that partnership the Two Minds Within: specialized ways of meeting the world whose constant conversation creates our felt wholeness.

 Split-brain research—those rare cases where the bridge between hemispheres is surgically interrupted—makes their differences visible.
 What looks like division in the lab is, in ordinary life, precisely what allows integration.
 Each mode contributes what the other cannot, and together they compose a fuller intelligence.